dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

   * Node proposes next block in the chain.
   * Other nodes implicity accept/reject the block.
 * Consensus algo in bitcoin :
-  * New transactions are broadcast to all nodes.
+  1. New transactions are broadcast to all nodes.
-  * Each node collects new transactions into a block.
+  2. Each node collects new transactions into a block.
-  * A random node gets to broadcast its block.
+  3. A random node gets to broadcast its block.
+    * (Jumping ahead) Proof of work (i.e., finding the nonce that solves a hash puzzle of a block) determines the node that broadcasts its block.
+Solving this hash puzzle is completely random, but if you control more computing resources, your chances of solving the puzzle increases, which means your chances of proposing the new block increases (thereby obtaining the mining reward and the transaction fees).
-  * Other nodes accept the block only if all transactions in it are valid.
+  4. Other nodes accept the block only if all transactions in it are valid.
-  * Nodes express acceptance by including its hash in the next block they create.
+  5. Nodes express acceptance by including its hash in the next block they create.
 * How can attacker break this :
   * Steal bitcoins belonging to different user?
     * Nope, because attacker cannot forge a signature (due to cryptography).